drduh/YubiKey-Guide/README.md

 - If you receive the error, `Yubikey core error: write error` - YubiKey is likely locked.
 Install and run yubikey-personalization-gui to unlock it.

-- If you receive the error, `Key does not match the card's capability` - you likely need to use 2048 bit RSA key sizes.
+- If you receive the error, `Key does not match the card's capability` - you likely need to use 2048-bit RSA key sizes.

 - If you receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - make sure you replaced `ssh-agent` with `gpg-agent` as noted above.